-Ahead of the IMEX America show in 2017, the annual trade show about the convention business that the most meeting planners attend, a spokesman for the Sands Expo and Convention Center in Las Vegas responded to my query regarding hotel security for the event with reassuring words but, for obvious reasons, did not get specific about what additional measures would be undertaken just a week after the Las Vegas shooting, perhaps the worst hotel security breach to ever occur in America.
+Ahead of the IMEX America show in 2017, the annual trade show about the convention business that the most meeting planners attend, a spokesman for the Sands Expo and Convention Center in Las Vegas responded to my query regarding hotel security for the event with reassuring words but, just a week after the Las Vegas shooting which was perhaps the worst hotel security breach to ever occur in America, for obvious reasons he did not get specific about what additional measures would be undertaken.

-Yes, the IMEX America show in Las Vegas must and did go on twice since then, but what’s also very obvious, not without questions from meeting planners.
+Yes, the IMEX America show in Las Vegas must and did has gone on twice since then, but what’s also very obvious, not without questions from meeting planners.

 Have they taken all precautions?
 Have they invested in safety and security?
 Will they share responsibility?

 There are currently no international or independent standards for guest safety and security adopted across the industry.
 Each chain, hotel group or individual facility is left to its own competitive instincts.

 Each planner has to decide what they are comfortable with.
 Studies show that meeting planners are willing to pay extra for a sense of security, and hoteliers should know they can recoup their investments.